Grants and awards in support of scholarship

 Description: All new faculty members can apply for up to $4,000 in support for research per year (in any of the four areas of scholarship defined by Ernest Boyer in "Scholarship Reconsidered") in their first three years of service to Augustana.
 Those funds can be combined with any of the other grants mentioned here.

-Guidelines: Normally, an application need be no longer than five pages or 1,500 words.
-Submit your application to the dean of the college using the guidelines found here.
+Guidelines: Applications should be no longer than five pages or 1,500 words.
+Submit applications to the Office of Academic Affairs using the guidelines found here.

 Responsibilities of the grantee

-• A brief (1-2 page) report detailing the results of the research, including where the work was presented, performed, and/or published.
-This should be submitted to the Office of the Provost no later than 3 months after the conclusion of the grant.
+- Submit a 1-2 page report (detailing the results of the research, including where the work was presented, performed, and/or published) within .
+3 months of the conclusion of the grant.

 Sabbatical Leave Grants